Mrian07/Proyeksi/docs/system-admin-guide/system-settings/display-settings/README.md

 sidebar_navigation:
   title: Language and display settings
   priority: 900
-description: Display settings in OpenProject.
+description: Display settings in ProyeksiApp.
 robots: index, follow
 keywords: display settings
 ---
 # Language and display settings

-You can configure display settings in OpenProject.
+You can configure display settings in ProyeksiApp.
 Under System settings on the tab **Display** you can configure the following options.

 ## Configure available languages